Strikes at Amazon German warehouses up to Christmas

 Verdi has organised frequent strikes at Amazon since May 2013 as it seeks to force the retailer to raise pay for warehouse workers in accordance with collective bargaining agreements in Germany's mail order and retail industry.

-Verdi said on Monday Amazon employees suffered from excessive pressure, rigid workplace controls, high sickness rates and arbitrary decisions, such as a cut in annual holidays at the Leipzig warehouse to 28 days from a previous 29 days.

-Amazon has repeatedly rejected the union's demands, saying it regards warehouse staff as logistics workers.
+Amazon has repeatedly rejected the union's demands, saying it regards warehouse staff as logistics workers and that they receive above-average pay by the standards of that industry.
+(Reporting by Emma Thomasson; editing by Jason Neely)

-In a statement on Monday, Amazon said it had created more than 800 extra permanent jobs in its German warehouses this year, with many of the new employees starting as seasonal workers during the Christmas trade.

-It said entry wages were equivalent to at least 10 euros (£7.3) gross per hour, which it said was at the upper end of what other companies paid for comparable jobs.